carpentries-incubator/gap-lesson/episodes/02-some-objects.md

 - "See examples of types that are built-in in GAP but may be missing in other systems"
 - "See examples of list arithmetic"
 keypoints:
+- "GAP has a plethora of variious immediate, positional and component objects."
-- "List arithmetic is very flexible and powerful"
+- "List arithmetic is very flexible and powerful."
-- "Objects like lists and records are good to keep structured and related data"
+- "Objects like lists and records are good to keep structured and related data."
 ---

 So far you have met: